DevExpress-Examples/BlazorServerMode/readme.md

 # Grid for Blazor - Server Mode Data Processing
-This example demonstrates the difference between the local and server-side data loading approaches in a Blazor Server app connected to a larve database via [Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/).
+This example demonstrates the difference between local and server-side data loading strategies for a Blazor Server app connected to a large database via [Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/).

 ## Use a Real Database
-For simplicity, this example generates an in-memory database that operates without SQL queries.
-If you want to test the sample with a real database, follow the link below to download the database file:
+For simplicity, this example generates an in-memory database that does not use SQL queries.
+If you want to test the sample with a real database, use the link below to download a sample large database file:

 [Download - Issues.zip](https://downloads.devexpress.com/blazor/issues.zip)